ictnlp/CPDecoder/README.md

-## RN4NMT: Refining Source Representations with Relation Networks for Neural Machine Translation
+## CPDecoder: Speeding Up Neural Machine Translation Decoding by Cube Pruning

 Although neural machine translation has achieved promising results, it suffers from slow translation speed.
 The direct consequence is that a trade-off has to be made between translation quality and speed, thus its performance can not come into full play.
 We apply cube pruning, a popular technique to speed up dynamic programming, into neural machine translation to speed up the translation.